ibtehajulislam/Projects/README.md

 # Coursera_Capstone
-This repository is a demostration of the capstone project done in IBM data science professional certificate course in Coursera
+This repository is a demostration of the capstone project done in IBM data science professional certificate course on Coursera